This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Beef Recipes to Make Au Jus

 My prime rib recipes make beautiful holiday meals and special occasion dinners.
 Save the drippings from any of these recipes to make a perfect sauce to serve on the side or with leftovers.
+I promise you will never want to use a packet of au jus gravy mix again!

 - Instant Pot Prime Rib